5 Most Common Mistakes to Washing Your Face

 Acne treating or anti-aging ingredients in facial cleansers may be too harsh for sensitive complexions.
 Ingredients such as salicylic acid or glycolic acid may do wonders for some complexions and be too much for others.

-Again, pick your cleanser based on your skin type as I mentioned in tip #1 and chose hypoallergenic cleansers.
-Who needs exposure to allergens for the few minutes that they are cleaning their face?
+Again, pick your cleanser based on your skin type as I mentioned in tip #1 and avoid perfumed cleansers.
+Who needs exposure to fragrance allergens for the few minutes that they are cleaning their face?
 It's not worth the risk.

 Exfoliating can give you a complexion 'pick me up' right away.
 It's just like when your house looks better after simply dusting the furniture, sweeping the floor, and vacuuming the carpets - only it's easier.

-With facial skin exfoliation, the ‘devil is in the details’.
-You want to gently remove dead cells but not scratch your skin surface or go past the dead cells into the living cells.
+You want to gently massage your skin with a slightly gritty scrub or exfoliating sponge that is lubricated with your cleanser.
+This will remove dead cells.
+Be careful not to push firmly or use a scrub with sharp granules that may scratch your skin surface or go past the dead cells into the living cells.
 You can typically feel your exfoliation.
-If it stings, that's too much.
-A gentle exfoliative buffing of the dead cells will not feel like a scrubbing.
+If it stings or is uncomfortable then you have gone too far.
+A gentle exfoliating buffing off of the dead cells will not feel like a scrubbing.

 It is important to note that sensitive complexions need extra care when exfoliating.
 Some people with highly sensitive skin rosacea may never be able to exfoliate their facial skin.
 Most people, however, can use exfoliation to brighten their complexion; they have more latitude in how often or how much pressure is applied when using an exfoliating product.

-Remember, Complete Skin Care includes 4 essential steps that start with Cleanse:
+Remember, Complete Skin Care includes 4 essential steps - and it all starts with Cleanse:

 Clean skin is the best canvas for using any skin care products, and maximizes the time and money you invest in your skin.
 I hope this information has helped you start or continue to build your complete skin care routines!